Robert-W/mern-kit/README.md

 ## Example Service

 ## Contributing
+Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) if interested in contributing.

 ## Troubleshooting
 If you have questions specific to Docker, Mongo, Node, React, Webpack, or Redux.
 Check Stack Overflow or consider posting your question there since Stack Overflow has a lot of support already available for those topics.
 If you have questions on how any of those are used in this repo, don't hesitate to ask in the issues section.
 If you think you are experiencing a bug, please copy the [ISSUE_TEMPLATE.md](./ISSUE_TEMPLATE.md) and create an issue.